RuPay: Credit cards

-To further boost the fast-growing payment network, SBI Cards & Payments Services Ltd will soon launch RuPay credit cards.
-This is a last agreement that is left out between NPCI and SBI with the proposed product launch in fiscal 2019.
 After a moratorium imposed by RBI on Mastercard due to data localization issues, Federal Bank and Yes Bank started on-boarding new credit card customers on RuPay platform.
 In 2021, Fiserve with NPCI launched a stack of services called nFiNi, that will help Indian banks improve the quality of services for RuPay credit cards.
-On September 2021, Union Bank of India (UBI) launched a RuPay and JCB co-branded international credit card.
+In September 2021, Union Bank of India (UBI) launched a RuPay and JCB co-branded international credit card.

-The Federal Bank RuPay Signet Contactless Credit Card launched on 27 September 2021.
-Additionally, NPCI, in collaboration with Kotak Mahindra Bank, launched specially designed RuPay credit cards for the Indian Armed Forces on 28 October 2021.
+NPCI, in collaboration with Kotak Mahindra Bank, launched specially designed RuPay credit cards for the Indian Armed Forces on 28 October 2021.
 BOB Financial and NPCI partnered to launch Bank of Baroda RuPay and JCB co-branded international credit card on 16 November 2021.
-Launched on the RuPay-JCB International network, both network cards support global acceptance.
-During the 2021 Digital Payment Utsav, India Post Payments Bank-Punjab National Bank, Kotak Mahindra Bank, YES Bank, Indian Overseas Bank, ICICI Bank, Indian Bank, Bank of Maharashtra, and City Union Bank launched Contactless Credit cards on the RuPay network.
+Launched on the RuPay-JCB international network, it supports better global acceptance.
+During the 2021 Digital Payment Utsav, India Post Payments Bank, Punjab National Bank, Kotak Mahindra Bank, YES Bank, Indian Overseas Bank, ICICI Bank, Indian Bank, Bank of Maharashtra, and City Union Bank launched contactless credit cards on the RuPay network.

 From 8 June 2022, RBI allowed the linking of RuPay credit cards with India's Unified Payments Interface (UPI).
-In the absence of a physical card, customers can use the UPI as credit cards for transactions.
-The service was officially launched on 20 September 2022.
+In the absence of a physical card, customers can use their credit limit through for transactions.
+The service was officially launched on 20 September 2022, and was a game changer, helping Rupay increase their market share.
+For the first time, RuPay credit card usage topped ₹10,000 crore in a single month in December 2023, accounting for roughly 6% of the domestic credit card market.
+The number of RuPay credit cards in use surpassed 10 million in December 2023.

+On 1 August 2024, RBL Bank announced integration of National Common Mobility Card and UPI capabilities with RuPay credit cards.